Project

 Actions #1

-Updated by alexh over 11 years ago
+Updated by alexh about 12 years ago

 FWIW, we use direct bytecodes elsewhere as well instead of relying on the compiler or assembler understanding the mnemonic.
 There's nothing wrong with that as long as there's a comment saying which instruction it is.